Royal Antediluvian Order of Buffaloes: 20th century

 In 1919 Ye Petitor Lodge No 2674 was opened which would become No 1 on the roll of Grand Lodge of New Zealand.
 Also in 1919, a Lodge was opened in Iraq at the Royal Air Force base.
 Lodges continued to be extended around the globe as well as in China, India and Germany.

 The first RAOB Lodge in Germany was opened in 1920 and connected with the British Armed Forces.
 By 1926 a Provincial Grand Lodge of the Rheinland was opened.
 By that stage several Minor Lodges were in operation.

 In the 1920s several Royal Naval ships had Lodges attached to them.

 In 1926, Lord Alverstone succeeded in persuading the Order to purchase Grove House, Harrogate, for use as an orphanage to which every active member contributed a ha'penny (half of one old penny).
 When the orphanage was no longer a requirement after the state took over responsibility for orphans, the Order began a new charity fund which is still in place today.

 In the late 1920's a Lodge was opened in Baluchistan, India (closed 1949).

-On 5 October 1930 the Airship the R101 Crashed in France and the resulting fire, killed most of those on board which included at least 24 members of the RAOB Bedford Province including Lord Thmomson the Air Minister.
+On 5 October 1930 the Airship the R101 Crashed in France and the resulting fire, killed most of those on board which included at least 24 members of the RAOB Bedford Province including Lord Thomson the Air Minister.

 In the 1930s a very remote Buffalo Lodge was formed, the "Up the Khyber" Lodge in India, up near the border with Afghanistan, at the furthestmost British outpost.

 In the 1930s the Grand Lodge of South Africa were supplied a number of dispensations in the 6000 series.
 This explains an anomaly why some South African Lodges continued to be opened under the 6000 series, long after that series had been surpassed by the GLE.